CLOSED CHURCHES WITHIN THE

 Brief History:

-This building was erected in 1867 and served
+This building was erected in 1867 and

-stones were hauled from Black Log Valley, and the structure originally had the
+The stones were hauled from Black Log Valley, and the structure originally had

-usual two front entrances and separate seating by gender.
+the usual two front entrances and separate seating by gender.
 The front

 vestibule was added in 1969.